 Wear the right shoes

-When it first starts to snow, the first thing most people should do is fit their car with winter tires, studded tires, or tires fitted with chains, and there’s good reason for that.
-A good set of tires can be the difference between getting home safely and skidding into a ditch, so it’s important to know what type is best for you.
+When it starts to snow, the first thing most people should do is fit their car with winter tires, studded tires, or tires fitted with chains (and for good reason).
+A good set of tires can mean the difference between getting home safely and skidding into a ditch, so it’s important to know what type is best for you.

 First things first, if it looks like the planet Hoth outside, those all-season radials probably aren’t going to cut it.
 As their name suggests, all-seasons are designed to handle all types of weather, but they don’t excel at one particular thing.
 You wouldn’t wear your Birkenstocks on the ski slopes, would you?